 Bank of America's home value estimator compares favorably to Chase's.
 But we found it to be less accurate than some of its peers, such as Zillow and Redfin.
 Its home value algorithm uses old comparable sales and does not factor in a home's renovations or upgrades.

 For a more accurate home valuation, we highly recommend getting a free comparative market analysis (CMA) report from a local real estate agent.
-Clever Real Estate can match you up with several quality local agents for a free, no-obligation CMA report.
+An agent matching service can connect you up with several quality local agents for a free, no-obligation CMA report.

 How can I find my home's estimated value?